srlabs/ziggy/README.md

 # `ziggy`

-`ziggy` is a tool we are building to:
+`ziggy` is a fuzzer for Rust projects which is built to:

-- launch different fuzzers in parallel for all of our fuzzing campaigns, with a shared corpus
+- launch different fuzzers in parallel with a shared corpus
 - create and monitor continuous fuzzing pipelines

 ## Feature set

-Features include:

 - 🤹 handling of different fuzzing processes in parallel (LibFuzzer, honggfuzz, AFL++)
 - 🗃️ one shared corpus for all fuzzers